rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 this is done, any further attempt to equate or create a subtyping relationship will yield an ICE.

-Non-lexical region constraints are not handled within the inference context.
-Instead, the NLL solver (actually, the MIR type-checker) invokes [`take_and_reset_region_constraints`] periodically.
-This extracts all of the outlives constraints from the region solver, but leaves the set of variables intact.
-This is used to get *just* the region constraints that resulted from some particular point in the program, since the NLL solver needs to know not just *what* regions were subregions, but also *where*.
-Finally, the NLL solver invokes [`take_region_var_origins`], which "closes" the region constraint process in the same way as normal solving.
+The NLL solver (actually, the MIR type-checker) invokes does things slightly differently.
+It uses canonical queries for trait solving which use [`take_and_reset_region_constraints`] at the end.
+This extracts all of the outlives constraints added during the canonical query.
+This is required as the NLL solver must not only know *what* regions outlive each other, but also *where*.
+Finally, the NLL solver invokes [`take_region_var_origins`], providing all region variables to the solver.

 [`resolve_regions_and_report_errors`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_infer/infer/struct.InferCtxt.html#method.resolve_regions_and_report_errors
 [`lexical_region_resolve`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_infer/infer/lexical_region_resolve/index.html